 - Hide or show the WhatsApp button in the contact list upon swiping

 - Hide or show the Telegram button in the contact list upon swiping

 - Hide or show the Messages button in the contact list upon swiping

 - Enable or disable the Delete All button

 - Display a Delete All confirmation to prevent accidentally clearing your contact list

 - Respring your device to save all changes you’ve made

 As noted by the developer in the tweak’s depiction, users must enter their country prefix for the tweak to function.
 We especially like that users can enable or disable support for the individual app shortcuts in the swipe menu, as not everyone uses all three of the supported messaging apps on their device(s).
 Still, it’s nice that the option is there, along with the batch select/delete capabilities.

-If you’re interested in giving the new Contacts Extended tweak a try, then you can purchase it for $0.99 from the Packix repository via any of the major package manager apps.
+If you’re interested in giving the new Contacts Extended tweak a try, then you can purchase it for $1.49 from the Havoc repository via any of the major package manager apps.
 The tweak supports jailbroken iOS 12, 13, and 14 devices and works alongside some other popular add-ons.

 Do you plan to upgrade your Contacts app with the new Contacts Extended tweak?
 Be sure to let us know in the comments section down below.